ping-Toven/SF-SirenBot/README.md

 ### Additional
 * Help menu
 * Fix the issue where the `help` command falls under 'No Category' in the help menu.
 I (Pattles) have just added a janky fix for the time being, visible in SirenBot.py

-## Completed
-After an item is completed from the [To Do](https://github.com/ping-Toven/SF-SirenBot/blob/main/README.md#to-do) list, *italicize* it, then add it below.
-* Test item - Pattles

 ## Additional Information
 ### Permissions Required